Being There: Reception

 The film opened to positive reviews and gave Sellers a hit after a run of failed films outside of the Pink Panther series.
 Film critic Roger Ebert of The Chicago Sun-Times awarded a grade of four out of four stars in his original print review, writing how Being There was "one of the most confoundingly provocative movies of the year" and contained "wonderful comic moments".
 Gene Siskel also gave the film a perfect grade of four stars, calling it "one of those rare films, a work of such electric comedy that you are more likely to watch it in amazement than to break down and laugh".
 Janet Maslin of The New York Times called it "a stately, beautifully acted satire with a premise that's funny but fragile".
 Variety called it "an unusually fine film" that "represents Peter Sellers's most smashing work since the mid-1960s".
 Kevin Thomas of the Los Angeles Times called it "a gentle, exquisitely funny film", adding that "Sellers hasn't been so terrific—or had such terrific material—in years."

 Vincent Misiano reviewed Being There in Ares Magazine and commented that "the film's humor never flags and yet its delicately bitter irony is never far away.
 It satirizes politics and politicians, business and businessmen, and, finally, all the rest of us and what we imagine we see when we look at one another."

 In 2006, Roger Ebert mentioned the reaction of his students to the final scene (which is unique to the film, not appearing in the book), stating that they once suggested that Chance may be walking on a submerged pier.
 But, Ebert writes, "The movie presents us with an image, and while you may discuss the meaning of the image, it is not permitted to devise explanations for it.
 Since Ashby does not show a pier, there is no pier—a movie is exactly what it shows us, and nothing more."

-The ending credits roll over the "Rafael outtake".
-Sellers was displeased that the outtake ran because he believed that it took away from Chauncey's mystique.
+The ending credits roll over the "Rafael outtake", in which Sellers repeatedly gets his lines wrong.
+Sellers was displeased that the outtake ran because he believed that it detracted from Chauncey's mystique.
 He also believed that it prevented him from winning the Oscar.

-As of 2023, the film holds a score of 95% on Rotten Tomatoes based on 62 reviews, with an average rating of 8.60/10.
+As of 2023 and beyond, the film holds a score of 95% on Rotten Tomatoes based on 62 reviews, with an average rating of 8.60/10.
 The critical consensus reads, "Smart, sophisticated, and refreshingly subtle, Being There soars behind sensitive direction from Hal Ashby and a stellar Peter Sellers performance."
 In 2003, The New York Times placed the film on its Best 1000 Movies Ever list.
+In 2006, Writers Guild of America West ranked its screenplay 81st in WGA’s list of 101 Greatest Screenplays.